ecs36c-sq2023/ecs36c-discussions/discussion3.md

 ### Why dynamic array?

-- We may not know the size of the array at compile time
+- We may not know the size of the array at the time of array declaration
+- Elements can be added or removed at anytime

 ---

 ### Why dynamic array?

-- We may not know the size of the array at compile time
+- We may not know the size of the array at the time of array declaration
+- Elements can be added or removed at anytime
 - Then, why not linked list?

 ---

 ### Why dynamic array?

-- We may not know the size of the array at compile time
+- We may not know the size of the array at the time of array declaration
 - We need efficient random access

 ---